sybert1ger/frc-programming/courses/CSE1240/1-Robotics/3-ControlSystems.md

 ![](/img/frc-control-system.jpg)

 We won't worry about the specifics, especially considering this layout is outdated as of 2014.
-We will instead talk about how there are many elements that work together to accomplish a goal.
+We will instead focus on how there are many elements that work together to accomplish a goal.

 Mainly, we have a power source, devices operated from that power, and regulating devices that change the operation of the actuating devices.